timyates/groovy-common-extensions/README.md

 This new functionality returns an iterator, and you can specify how many reseults of each list to expect.
 So:

-    // need the collect as we want the values from the Iterator def b = a.transposedIterator().collect()
+    // We need the collect as we want the values from the Iterator def b = a.transposedIterator().collect()

     // Note we get the extraneous 'e' that is lost by transpose()